-There are two basic ways people generally think of free will.
-The first way is to think of free will roughly as the capacity to do what we want to do, regardless of where those wants come from.
-On this account, infringements on our free will come only from things like paralysis, imprisonment, poverty, and so forth: our free will is not diminished by the mere fact that our wants are the product of the collective influence of our genes and our environment.
+There are two ways people generally think of free will.
+The first way is to think of it roughly as the capacity to do what we want to do, regardless of where those wants come from.
+On this account, infringements on our free will come only from things like paralysis, imprisonment, poverty, and so forth: the freedom of our will is not diminished by the mere fact that our wants are the product of the collective influence of our genes and our environment.
 This kind of free will is called compatibilist free will.
 Specifying exactly what kinds of influences reduce this kind of free will is a subtle matter, and generates a lot of debate in legal systems no less than in philosophy departments, but it is certain that nearly everyone has this kind of free will to one degree or another.

 The second way people generally think of free will is to view it as some kind of capacity to act contrary to the sum of all of the influences on us, without it being a random or purely probabilistic matter when or how we use that capacity.
 This kind of free will is called libertarian free will.
 Most philosophers think we do not have libertarian free will.

 The main problem with libertarian free will is that the idea appears to be vacuous: when one says that an event is neither determined, nor random, nor a matter of pure probability, one appears to have exhausted all of the possible alternatives.
 The main things that can be said in favor of it are (1) that most people say that it feels to them as though they have it, and (2) that most people have a strong intuition that having it is a necessary precondition for having moral responsibility (which most people believe in).